What is Event Management?

 While very closely related, event management and event planning are two very different functions.
 The key difference lies in these two words: management and planning.
 In straightforward terms, event managers manage the event and event planners plan the event.

 That being said, event managers may also plan aspects of events and event planners may manage certain components of the event planning process.
 Event managers and event planners work side by side, and their responsibilities may overlap.

 To make matters even more confusing, individual event planners often provide event management services, and event managers may also offer event planning services.
 If all of this has you scratching your head, then let’s start by taking a close look at event management.

 Event Management Involves Project Management

-Event management involves creating and developing large-scale events which may include conferences, conventions, concerts, trade shows, festivals, and ceremonies.
-Event management involves identifying the target audience, formulating the event concept, planning the overall logistics of the event and conducting project management of the event as a whole -- including managing the teams of people responsible for each function, the budget, and overseeing the execution of the event.
+Event management involves creating and developing large-scale events which might include conferences, conventions, concerts, trade shows, festivals, and ceremonies.
+Event management involves identifying the target audience, formulating the event concept, planning the overall logistics of the event and conducting project management of the event as a whole.
+This might include managing the teams of people responsible for each function, the budget, and overseeing the execution of the event.
 Event managers also supervise the services of all outside vendors and professionals, which includes event planners.

-Specific responsibilities of an event manager may include:
+Specific responsibilities of an event manager might include:

 This list is by no means complete.
-Depending upon the scope of the event and the other hired professionals, the job responsibilities may vary.
+Depending on the scope of the event and the other hired professionals, the job responsibilities may vary.

 The Role of Event Management Services